 Performance data quoted represents past performance and is no guarantee of future results.
 Current performance may be lower or higher than the performance data quoted.
 Investment return and principal value will fluctuate so that an investor's shares, when redeemed, may be worth more or less than original cost.
 Returns less than one year are not annualized.
 Net asset value (NAV) prices are used to calculate market price performance prior to the date when the fund first traded on the New York Stock Exchange.
 Market performance is determined using the bid/ask midpoint at 4:00 p.m.
 Eastern time, when the net asset value (NAV) is typically calculated.
 Market performance does not represent the returns you would receive if you traded shares at other times.
 Benchmark performance does not represent the fund's performance.
 It is not possible to invest directly in an index.

-*Valuation theory shows that the expected return of a security is a function of its current price, its book equity (assets minus liabilities) and expected future profits.
+*Valuation theory shows that the expected return of a stock is a function of its current price, its book equity (assets minus liabilities) and expected future profits, and that the expected return of a bond is a function of its current yield and its expected capital appreciation (depreciation).
 We use information in current market prices and company financials to identify differences in expected returns among securities, seeking to overweight securities with higher expected returns based on this current market information.
 Actual returns may be different than expected returns, and there is no guarantee that the strategy will be successful.